Bhaswanth-A/ROS-Theory/Actions.md

 >**NOTE** - We cannot execute two actions at the same time.
 Doing so will cancel the previous action from being executed.

 ## 6.2 Action files
 The Action definition files have an extension of `.action` and is used to specify the format of _goal_, _result_, _feedback_ message.
 These files are present in the **action** directory of a package.
-Here's how a typical service file is defined
+Here's how a typical action file is defined

 ```BASH
 int32 goal